spiral/docs/docs/en/queue/roadrunner.md

 Roadrunner queues provide a unified queueing API across a variety of different queue backends.
 Full information about supported pipelines you can read on [official site](https://roadrunner.dev/docs/beep-beep-jobs).

-The `spiral/roadrunner-bridge` component is included by default in Web and GRPC builds.
+The `spiral/roadrunner-bridge` package is included by default in Web and GRPC builds.

 ## Installation